ericoporto/dont-give-up-the-cat/README.md

 ## Credits

+Code is MIT Licensed, except when code specific license is applied.
+Game Assets are all rights reserved or they belong to their original authors.

 - Game by Érico Porto
 - Music by Jon Paul Sapsford
 - Ghosts, graves and icon by Haloa